Carrie Nation Quilt Block

 This is a very easy quilt block that dates back many years.
 It is a classic.

-This is 4-patch quilt block.
+The Carrie Nation is a 4-patch quilt block.
 It has been subdivided into 16 patches.
 Four of the subdivided patches have been further divided, so you could also call it a 64- patch block.

 As you can see, the most prominent feature of the block is the strong diagonal lines made by the placement of the darker fabrics in the small 4-patch blocks.